'We owed Man Utd one' - Newcastle on a mission

 "It was an important win and mostly it was a really good performance from the players.
 It was really high-energy, high-quality and a lot of chances created.

 "We kept knocking on the door.
-[It was a] tribute to our fitness levels today.
+[It was a] tribute to our fitness levels.
 In my opinion, we got stronger in the game, even though we were giving so much to it.
 Our substitutes made a big difference too."

 'Newcastle on a mission'